VictoriaChoy/victoriachoy.github.io/teachingandlearning1.md

 - Action (includes agency and self-efficacy and international-mindedness) – (The Learner, pp. 1-5 and 29-39)

-Within a positive and supportive learning community, IB students are self-motivated, self-directed and confident in their capabilities to own their learning on the concept-based knowledge through sustained inquiries into transdisciplinary themes, by taking autonomous personal or collaborative action on authentic issues, so that the learning community can recognize and nurture students’ agency & self-efficacy in student-teacher partnership by offering opportunities for students to develop approaches to learning and dispositions and to experience the impact of their action in local and global contexts.
+Within a positive and supportive **learning community**, IB students are self-motivated, self-directed and confident in their capabilities to own their learning on the **concept-based knowledge** through **sustained inquiries** into transdisciplinary themes, by taking **autonomous personal or collaborative action** on authentic issues, so that the learning community can recognize and nurture students **agency & self-efficacy** in student-teacher partnership by offering opportunities for students to develop approaches to learning and dispositions and to experience the **impact of their action in local and global contexts**.
 In this way, learners become more aware of their agency & self-efficacy and more engaged in positive changes to the learning community and beyond.
-Therefore, as the core of agency, action brings to life the international mindedness （LP）- the demonstration of effective learning and teaching.
+Therefore, as the core of agency, action brings to life the **international mindedness** - the demonstration of effective learning and teaching.

 ![inquiry cycle](https://user-images.githubusercontent.com/109213222/182595241-fee233fa-abae-4719-903e-287df4bc46ad.JPG)